bw0248/SimpleSR/README.md

 ![Bird](./docs/_static/gallery/thesis/15.png)

 A simple library for Deep Learning based Single Image Super-Resolution based on Tensorflow2.0 and Python3.8.
-*Note: The project is still under active development, things might not work or possibly break with future releases.
-Feel free to open an issue if you encounter a problem.*

 ## Pictures of results